ampache/ampache/README.md

 using almost any internet enabled device.

-Ampache's usefulness is heavily dependent on being able to extract correct metadata from embedded tags in your files and/or the filename.
+Ampache's usefulness is heavily dependent on being able to extract correct metadata from embedded tags in your files and/or the file name.
 Ampache is not a media organiser; it is meant to be a tool which presents an already organised collection in a useful way.
 It assumes that you know best how to manage your files and are capable of